mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.AspNetCore.Mvc.md

 ## Class: AspNetCore.JwtAuthentication.Authorization.UserAuthorizationHandler
 Handles user authorization based on specified requirements.
+Initializes a new instance of the class.
+    **logger:** The logger.

 ### Methods

 ####Constructor
 Initializes a new instance of the class.
+Handles user authorization based on specified requirements.
     #####Parameters
     **logger:** The logger.